 Creating timelines and deadlines is a sure way to keep team members motivated and organized.
 Goals that are time-bound and correspond to milestones are likely to be met.
 Managers should keep sight of any potential roadblocks that might derail the efforts of their team members and cause delays.

 Top six ways to set organizational goals

-1. Taking a bottom-up approach
+1. Bottom-up approach

-2. Setting realistic deadlines (and being ready to update them)
+2. Setting realistic deadlines

-3. Connecting individual and organizational goals
+3. Linking individual and organizational goals

-5. Establishing clear milestones
+5. Setting clear milestones

 To track goals, managers must establish milestones.
 This exercise provides a system to ascertain whether a team or employee has reached a certain benchmark.
 This will give managers a clear view of the larger picture and help them decide the future course of action.
 Frameworks like OKRs must be adopted along with metrics that help managers measure the progress toward the goal or objective.